mitmedialab/PersonalizedMultitaskLearning/README.md

 ### 'Task dict list'
 For the multi-task algorithms, we use a special data structure saved to a pickle file to represent the data from multiple tasks.
-The code for generating files in this format give a .csv file is available in make_datasets.py
+The code for generating files in this format given a .csv file is available in make_datasets.py

 #### File Format details